 Human impact - Avoid areas that are likely to be impacted by damaging human activities such as coastal construction, diving, fishing, trap deployment, and anchoring.

-If the site has not previously had restoration activities conducted, nearby small scale pilot projects to confirm site viability may be conducted.
+If the site has not previously had restoration activities, nearby small-scale pilot projects may be conducted to confirm site viability.

 5.2.4 Mapping of Reef Sites and Selection of Sub-sites for Restoration